 5. C-Reactive Protein (CRP) quantitative.

-If the patient complained about any specific symptoms, then
+If the patient complained about any specific symptoms, then other tests were done.

 c) 2D-Echocardiography if patient complained of breathlessness.

 d) High-resolution CT scan of thorax if patient had developed breathlessness along with interstitial or any ambiguous opacity in x-ray done earlier.